On this page

 • Attempting to intimidate or retaliate against a member of an investigator, Conduct Officer or other hearing body, a complainant, respondent or witness, prior to, during, and/or after a student conduct proceeding.

-• Institution of a student conduct proceeding in bad faith.
+• Entering a student conduct review meeting in bad faith

 • Failure to comply with the sanction(s) imposed as a result of the Student Conduct Process.